redhat-openstack/website/source/documentation/neutron-quickstart.html.md

     sudo yum install -y http://rdo.fedorapeople.org/openstack/openstack-grizzly/rdo-release-grizzly.rpm

+    Note: For Neutron to work properly, a network namespaces-enabled kernel is required.
+On RHEL systems, please do a yum -y update and reboot prior to continuing.

 ### Step 2: Install Packstack Installer

 Right now, there is a test build of Packstack required to enable Neutron to be properly deployed.
 The test build can be found here: <http://koji.fedoraproject.org/koji/buildinfo?buildID=437715>